 However, the reviews are mixed.
 Some say it’s really hit and miss as far as vocals go, and depends on your voice.
 The Blue spark does well with smoother, medium-to-high pitch voices, and places more of an emphasis on treble rather than mid-range and bass.

 Almost every review I’ve read complained that the pop filter was worthless.
-Similarly, the shock-mount got less complaints overall, but of those the gripe was that of a design flaw.
+Similarly, the shock-mount got fewer complaints overall, but of those, the gripe was that of a design flaw.
 It is simply a pain to deal with.
-Some have said that the mic alone is worth a lot more than it’s price tag however.
+Some have said that the mic alone is worth a lot more than its price tag, however.

 - Jack of all trades mic.